Skip to main content

 Earn a well-rounded undergraduate degree that prepares you for law school.

 By earning an undergraduate degree with a broad liberal arts background, you’ll prepare yourself to analyze and explore legal issues in your pursuit of becoming a lawyer.
-You will work with an academic advisor to develop a specialized plan of study in conjunction with any other undergraduate major.
+Select from four plans specifically designed to prepare you for the rigors of law school and practice.

 Program type: